lukaszdutka/Self_Improvement/articles/i001_jak_budowac_motywacje_do_nauki/keynotes.md

 4. You can learn something in many different ways.
 Alone or with someone, book or lectures, etc.

-### Belief in effectiveness - how?
+### Sense of effectiveness - how?
-In order to increase belief in our effectiveness to learn we can use effective learning techniques.
+In order to increase sense of our effectiveness to learn we can use effective learning techniques.
 There are couple of groups:
 #### Selection of materials